Dog TrainingOver 36 Years of Experience. Nationally Recognized.

 Stonehearth Kennels’ has been highly successful in training dogs with behavioral problems, including dogs that show aggression towards other dogs or toward the dog’s owners and their family members.
 This aggressive behavior often manifests as biting, growling, or being overly possessive of food or toys around people or other dogs.
 Usually the dog owner has lost the ability to control the dog and/or correct the problem or problems and is experiencing frustration and some fear of the dog.

-Stonehearth’s program requires that aggressive dogs stay approximately three months with the trainers at the kennels.
+Stonehearth’s program requires that aggressive dogs stay approximately four months with the trainers at the kennels.
 However, our program also requires that the dog’s owners receive training and requires a commitment from the owners to work with Dale Emery and his staff on transitional skills to ensure that the dog does not regress into old habits when it returns home.

 Stonehearth Kennels has had many problems dogs come for anti-aggression training.
 Some of these dogs were on the verge of being euthanized as they had become a threat to the family and/or community.
 We have received accolades from our clients on the success of retraining their dogs that previously had aggressive tendencies.
 These dogs become happy and obedient household members once again.
 This program demands more time for the retraining of the dog and a diligence from the owners in following through once the dog goes back home.